As bushfires rage and donations are made, many people ask what more they can do. Start by checking your electricity plan.

 Fun runs, dog shows and beachside food festivals.
 Here are a few things to add to your diary in August.

-There's plenty to keep the kids entertained.
+There's plenty to keep the kids entertained this July.

 Laugh until your sides hurt, get back on your bike or treat yourself to a little something special.
 It’s all happening in Sydney this month.